-During the advent season, it’s customary in the Catholic Church to have an advent wreath present in our homes, and parishes.
-This Advent Wreath usually has 4 candles and have their own special significance and are gradually lit throughout the four weeks of advent.
-In order to prepare for this season, we want to discuss a few questions that people generally ask about the Advent wreath and specifically the advent candles.
+During the Advent season, it’s customary in the Catholic Church to bring out their Advent candles and have an advent wreath in our homes, and parishes.
+This Advent Wreath usually has 4 candles which have their special significance and are gradually lit throughout the four weeks of Advent.
+To prepare for this season, we want to discuss a few questions that people generally ask about the Advent wreath and specifically the Advent candles.

 What Are Advent Candles?